fmabap/AMDP_Pretty_Printer/doc/how_does_it_work/README.md

 ### Scanner logic

-The soucre code will be scanned by the class ZCL_APP_SCANNER.
+The source code will be scanned by the class ZCL_APP_SCANNER.
 Scan means that it calls the SAP internal command SCAN ABAP-SOURCE to tokenize the source code.
 This command is also used by the SAP Standard ABAP Pretty Printer.
 The command returns the tokens in a way that it cannot be used